Step 1: Navigate to https://git-scm.com and download GIT for your operating system.

 - When you get switched to other branch, then your new branch will be visible in blue colour.

 - In third command, I intentionally wrote incorrect command, so git throws error and it also shows some suggestion.
 So, it is sometimes a helpful feature.

-- In fourth command, ‘ls’ is used to list all the items in current directory.
-We created our new branch from master, so master had 3 files, so new branch also shows list of three files.
+- In the fourth command, ‘ls’ is used to list all the items in the current directory.
+We created our new branch from master, so the master had 3 files, so the new branch also shows a list of three files.

-Step 12: Below are few screenshots which are self-explanatory.
-I just added some files, add them to the tracked files, committed them, moved to other branch and some few more examples.
+Step 12: Below are a few self-explanatory screenshots.
+I just added some files, add them to the tracked files, committed them, and moved to another branch and a few more examples.